-$^{^{13}}$ Here, ν is somewhat larger than the value obatained by Fajgelbaum et al. (2018).
+$^{^{14}}$ Here, ν is somewhat larger than the value obatained by Fajgelbaum et al. (2018).
 This reflects the fact that ν is the elasticity of labor supply with respect to consumption rather than wages.
 Because Fajgelbaum et al. (2018) abstract from non-wage income, they estimate values for the analogous parameter in their model of between 0.75 and 2.25 depending on identification assumptions.

-14An exception is Moretti (2004a) who finds no statistically significant differences in the way that wages of college educated workers and non-college educated workers vary with employment composition across cities.
+15An exception is Moretti (2004a) who finds no statistically significant differences in the way that wages of college educated workers and non-college educated workers vary with employment composition across cities.
 Our findings, however, rely on a more recent time period where other work has found an increasingly pronounced relationship between skill and city size (see Baum-Snow and Pavan (2013)).

-can then be used directly to provide a quantitative assessment of optimal spatial policy.
+prices vary with city size.
+We add to those literatures by combining their results with a framework that can then be used to provide a quantitative assessment of optimal spatial policy.